rust-unofficial/patterns/functional/lenses.md

 While pure functional languages have many more uses, a primary use for this in Rust is to split problems of recursion and types into pieces that can be composed.
-A good example of this is the traits in Serde.
+A good example of this is the traits in *Serde*.

-Trying to understand the way Serde works by reading just the API is quite a challenge.
+Trying to understand the way *Serde* works by reading just the API is quite a challenge.

 Consider the `Deserializer` trait:

 ```rust,ignore